107 of the best pro tips for scuba diving beginners to improve your diver skills

 Rebreathers offer scuba divers a much longer bottom time.
 So if you want to extend your dive time, consider investing in one.

-Scuba diving safety tips for beginners
+K. Scuba diving safety tips for beginner scuba divers

 I consider safety a top priority for scuba diving, that’s why I wrote a compete article which includes 26 rules for safe scuba diving.
 If you want to learn more about scuba safety, please feel free to also read that article too.